pcsmomo/web-junior-to-senior/README.md

 App.js was complicated as it has connect() and also render all components.\
 So, we separate it to MainPage to only render components

+### 194. Testing Reducers

+> Reducers in this project are comparably easy to test as they are pure functions.

 </details>

 # Next Step